Vladimir Voronin

 Vladimir Voronin (/ro/; born Vladimir Bujeniță, 25 May 1941) is a Moldovan politician.
-He was the third President of Moldova from 2001 until 2009 and has been the leader of the Party of Communists of Moldova (PCRM) since 1994.
+He was the third President of Moldova from 2001 until 2009 and served as the leader of the Party of Communists of Moldova (PCRM) from 1994 until 2026.
 He was Europe's first democratically elected communist party head of state after the dissolution of the Eastern Bloc.

 Family and education

-Vladimir Voronin was born as Vladimir Bujeniță in the village of Corjova, located that time in the newly-established Moldavian SSR.
-Although Voronin is a lifelong communist who pursued unfriendly policies towards Romania at various times during the 2000s, his grandfather Isidor Sârbu was an anticommunist fighter in Romania after 1944.
+Vladimir Voronin was born Vladimir Bujeniță in the village of Corjova, located at that time in the newly-established Moldavian SSR.
+Although Voronin is a lifelong communist who pursued unfriendly policies towards Romania at various times during the 2000s, his grandfather Isidor Sârbu was the mayor of Corjova during the Romanian rule in Transnistria and an anti-communist fighter in Romania after 1944.
 Voronin's mother, Pelagheia Bujeniță, died on 2 July 2005.
 His biological father, Nicolae Bujeniță, died during World War II.
 Voronin was raised by his step-father, Nikolai Voronin, an ethnic Russian and a communist activist.

 Voronin graduated from the Cooperation Tekhnikum (Kooperativny tekhnikum) of Chișinău (1961), the All-Union Institute for Food Industry (1971), the Academy of Social Sciences of the Central Committee of the Communist Party of the Soviet Union (1983), and the Academy of the Ministry of Internal Affairs of the Soviet Union (1991).
 Voronin's CV states he is an economist, engineer, political science graduate, and jurist by education.